DemonPiranha/ITC-441-labs/Lab 1/web-server/README.md

 Understanding how Flask worked and how to properly use it in Python was the biggest challenge for me.
 I have done web hosting in previous classes but it is still a gray area for me.
 In this lab however I saw how I could set the host address and port which opened the page on that network.
 I then could view the page from another on network device by navigating to the Pis IP address.
 This was pretty cool for me as I remember doing this before but never understood how it worked until now.

 The next difficulty I ran into was figuring out how to properly handle the light cycle.
 In order to have the lights light up in a pattern similar to a typical stoplight I decided to run  on and off commands inside a while loop with sleep delays in between each light.
 This allowed the lights to cycle correctly however once the program got into this while loop it wasn't able to break out without further intervention.
 I experimented with having the loop as a separate function and then thought about doing separate threads somehow but this all proved to not work.
 Ultimately with some help from classmates I came to the conclusion that I was overthinking things.
 The solution was ironically the easiest implementation.
 One of my classmates reminded me of global booleans that could be switched throughout the program and checked while running the loop.
 Putting this together with a if checks that would break the loop after every sleep the solution was complete.
 Aside from figuring out this there is still an issue with the webpage hanging while the loop is running.
 I did not have the time to find a work around for this however when another page link is clicked the page is able to properly resume.
-Fixing this would add far more stability to the system then is currently available.
+Fixing this would add far more stability to the system than is currently available.

 Because there is only a single device, there isn't any communication between internal components.
 The single device does the following: